GoSmarter Glossary

 Cutting Pattern

-A plan showing how to cut pieces from a bar to minimize waste.
-Shows which pieces to cut and in what order.
+A plan showing which pieces to cut from a bar and in what order.
+The output produced by cutting optimisation.

 D